21 Great Things to Do in Huatulco Oaxaca Mexico

 Many also provide drinks, snacks, and food.
 Just bring some sunscreen and a hat and you’re good to go.

-4. Eat seafood
+4. Eat Seafood

 We already know that the food in Mexico is amazing.
 But food in Oaxaca?
 Simply the best.